ninewise/dissertation/summaries.md

-As part of the development of UMGAP, we also introduce an alternative implementation for FragGeneScan in Rust, called [FragGeneScanRs][sum-fgsrs], in chapter \ref{chapter:fgsrs}.
+As part of the development of UMGAP, we also introduce an alternative implementation for FragGeneScan in Rust, called [FragGeneScanRs][sum-fgsrs] (chapter \ref{chapter:fgsrs}).
 FragGeneScan plays an important role in UMGAP: prediction of proteins (or gene fragments) from DNA reads.
-However, the existing implementation proved to be insufficiently fast.
+However, the existing implementations proved to be insufficiently fast.
 The primary alternative, FragGeneScan-Plus, which we forked and partially debugged as [FragGeneScanPlusPlus][sum-fgs++], is faster but contains a number of hard-to-solve parallelization bugs.
-FragGeneScanRs fixes these bugs and runs up to 22 times faster.
+FragGeneScanRs fixes these bugs and runs up to 22 times faster than the original FragGeneScan implementation.

 [sum-fgsrs]: https://github.com/unipept/FragGeneScanRs
 [sum-fgs++]: https://github.com/unipept/FragGeneScanPlusPlus